-Tropical Storm Jerry is expected to remain north of national parks in the Caribbean, bringing rain to Puerto Rico and the US Virgin Islands through Saturday, September 21.
-Parks are following their emergency plans as appropriate and Virgin Islands National Park is closed on September 20 as a precaution.
+Tropical Storm Jerry skirted north of national parks in the Caribbean on September 20, bringing rain to Puerto Rico and the US Virgin Islands.
+Virgin Islands National Park closed on September 20 as a precaution.

 Hurricane/Tropical Storm Dorian

 After sweeping along the southeast coast from Florida to South Carolina, Hurricane Dorian made landfall over Cape Hatteras on the morning of September 6.
 Dorian battered national parks in the Outer Banks with damaging winds, heavy rains, and severe flooding.
-Parks along the Atlantic coast impacted by the storm have been assessing damage, taking steps to recover, and reopening as conditions allow.
+Parks along the Atlantic coast impacted by the storm have been taking steps to recover and reopening as conditions allow.

-The NPS Eastern Incident Management Team is mobilized to support parks with recovery operations.
-It is operating out of Cape Hatteras National Seashore, with resources deployed to parks as needed.
+For several weeks after the storm, the NPS Eastern Incident Management Team was mobilized to support parks with recovery operations.
 Images can be found on the team's Flickr page.

 Hurricane/Tropical Storm Barry